thatvirtualboy/thatvirtualboy.github.io/_posts/2024/2024-5-1-say-hello-to-wallgenie.markdown

 I thought it would be fun to combine a post that covers not only the features of Wall•Genie, but also some of the development process, infrastructure, and thought behind the app.

 #### TL;DR
-- Create gorgeous wallpapers for your mobile devices in seconds with the power of AI.
+- Create stunning wallpapers for your mobile devices in seconds with the power of AI.
 - Browse community-made wallpapers and download your favorites.
 - With a focus on simplicity, safety, and a delightful experience Wall•Genie is the easiest way to create and share one-of-a-kind wallpapers.
 - Unlike other wallpaper apps, Wall•Genie incorporates privacy as a first-class citizen.